julielinx/julielinx.github.io/_posts/2020-05-19-24_class_score_implement.md

 ### `metrics` module

-The list of classification metrics available in the `metrics` module is more extensive that what's available by default for the `scoring` parameter.
+The second option is the list of classification metrics available in the `metrics` module.
+This list is more extensive than what's available by default for the `scoring` parameter.
 The list of functions is:

 - `accuracy_score`
 - `balanced_accuracy_score`